emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

   }
 }
 ```
-But when we try to run the application:
+We can run the application with bootRun, but that will fail with the message:
 ##### console log
 ```text
 Failed to configure a DataSource: 'url' attribute is not specified and no embedded datasource could be configured.
 ```
-We can easily fix it with adding:
+We can easily fix that with adding dependency for JPA, for example in memory database H2:
 ##### build.gradle
 ```groovy
 dependencies {